WDI-SEA/react-router-portfolio/README.md

 ## You Do: Implement Router

 Let's build a basic portfolio.
-It can be your information of just dummy information
+It can be your information of just dummy information, you can style it with a framework or your own CSS

 Your portfolio needs to have these pages:
 - Homepage: A main welcome page